rizqimtiaz/stylemirror-app/README.md

 ## Key Features

 - **Digital Twin Generation**: Spin up a highly accurate representation of your body.
 Users take simple front and side photos while wearing form-fitting clothes.
 We leverage a Segment-Anything model to cleanly extract the user from the background.
-- **Product Ontology Mapping**: Instead of generating a generic "dress," StyleMirror maintains a strict ontology (database) of real products, ensuring the exact garment you see is what you are trying on.
-- **Parametric Draping (The Core Complexity)**: The defining feature of StyleMirror.
-Users can interact with the AI using plain language:
-  - *"Make this blazer slightly tailored."*
-  - *"Show me this dress, but as a mini-length."*
   - *"Tuck in the shirt."*

   The AI dynamically alters the garment's geometry on the segmented twin while strictly preserving the fabric texture and original pattern of the actual product.